ev3dev/ev3dev.github.io/docs/libraries.md

 Before you can start writing code that runs on ev3dev, you need to choose a programming language.
-Community members have built libraries that let you use featuressuch as motors and sensors from your code.
+Community members have built libraries that let you use features such as motors and sensors from your code.
 Choose the language you want from below and follow the link to the library's homepage get started.

 ## Python